Amanjeet-007/Js-python/Readme.md

 But you can change it also so it's like a polite agreement among programmers. if you see Uppercase Variable name so you have to know that it is a constant.

-That's why yuu should declear it on the top of the file where imports are. it helps you to find it easily.,
+That's why you should declear it on the top of the file where imports are. it helps you to find it easily.,

 ## Data Types